donaldkaz/Eruven/content/The Encyclopedia of Eruven/Stories/Adventures/Act 1 - The Village of Blackwell/Adventure Beginnings 2 - Blackwell & Environs.md

 >
 > Hope flickers.
 Order crumbles.
 This is a land in need of heroes.
 >
-> It was the 10th of May, 1326, when seven adventurers came to [[Blackwell]], a tiny village in the barony of [[Dunvarn]], in search of adventure with rumors of bandits on the roads and monsters prowling the nearby [[Silver Wood]].
+> It was the 10th of May, 1326, when seven adventurers came to [[The Village of Blackwell]], a tiny village in the barony of [[Dunvarn]], in search of adventure with rumors of bandits on the roads and monsters prowling the nearby [[Silver Wood]].
 > In the [[Feather Bed Inn]] the village's blacksmith Ashleigh pleaded for help: her daughter Violet had been kidnapped by goblins along the road out of town through the Silver Wood.
 > The mercenaries known as the [[Gilded Hand]] refused to help without coin.
 > But ***you*** did not hesitate.